-The present evidence indicates that early surgery is crucial to prevent the development of permanent ischaemic changes after testicular torsion.
-The two most important determinants of testicular salvage are the time between onset of symptoms and detorsion, and the degree of cord twisting^{8 12}.
-Severe testicular atrophy can result after torsion for as little as 4 h when the turn is > $360^{\circ 12}$.
+Children should receive surgery in a safe, appropriate environment.
+The evidence indicates that early surgery is crucial to prevent the development of permanent ischaemic changes after testicular torsion.
+The most important determinant of testicular salvage is the time between the onset of symptoms and surgical intervention.
+Severe testicular atrophy can result after torsion for as little as 4 hours when the turn is greater than 360°.

-During exploration, if torsion or the propensity towards it ('bellclapper testis') is encountered, fixation of the contralateral testis is also performed.
+During exploration, if torsion or the propensity towards it ('bell clapper testis') is encountered, fixation of the contralateral testis must also be performed.
 If the infarcted testis is unsalvageable it is removed.
-The possibly viable testis is detorted, warmed and fixed.

-Non absorbable suture material and 3 point fixation is commonly used34.
+The possibly viable testis is untwisted, warmed and fixed.
+Non absorbable suture material and 3 point fixation is commonly used.

-1. High Value Care Pathway for the acute scrotum
+2. High Value Care Pathway for paediatric torsion

-1.1 Initial and Primary care
+2.1 Initial and Primary Care

 - Examination of the testes should be performed in all male patients presenting with abdominal pain. - Acute testicular pain, often with abdominal pain and sometimes vomiting has a high predictive value for testicular torsion.
-The patient should be kept fasted and a surgical referral should be made without delay. - Where there is a suspicion of testicular tumour (preceding mass or chronic history >24 hours), referral should be made to a tertiary paediatric surgical service for assessment.
+The patient should be kept fasted and a surgical referral should be made without delay. - Where there is a suspicion of testicular tumour (preceding mass or chronic history >24 hours), urgent referral should be made to a tertiary paediatric surgical service for assessment.

-1.2 Secondary and Tertiary Care
+2.2 Secondary and Tertiary Care

-Global Requirements32
+Global Requirements

-- There should be local clinical guidelines for management. - Care should be provided within a clinical network of secondary/tertiary care providers. - Triage and measurement of vital signs should be completed on arrival in an appropriate setting. - The senior surgical decision maker should assess all children on admission to agree and action appropriate management with the on call consultant surgeon. - There must be 24 hour access to a named Consultant Paediatrician. - Appropriate radiology and Laboratory facilities should be available. - Children must be cared for in an appropriate child friendly environment. - Trusts must ensure they have protocols and procedures in place to identify a deteriorating child and alert appropriately trained personnel. - All staff who come into contact with children and young people are trained in safeguarding to an appropriate level as defined in the intercollegiate framework: Safeguarding Children and Young people: roles and competences for health care staff35. - There should be defined arrangements for emergency transfer if required. - Appropriate information in a range of formats and support must be available to parents/children to enable them to fully participate in decisions about the care of their child including fasting in case surgery is required.
+- Transfer of a boy with a suspicion of torsion from a Secondary Care Institution to a Tertiary Care Centre should be an exceptional occurrence (e.g. medical comorbidities). - There should be local clinical guidelines for management and an agreed policy for treatment. - Care should be provided within a clinical network of secondary/tertiary care providers. - Triage and measurement of vital signs should be completed on arrival in an appropriate setting. - The senior surgical decision maker should assess all children on admission to agree and action appropriate management with the on call consultant surgeon. - There must be 24 hour access to a named Consultant Paediatrician. - Appropriate radiology and laboratory facilities should be available. - Children must be cared for in an appropriate environment.

+- Trusts must ensure they have protocols and procedures in place to identify a deteriorating child and alert appropriately trained personnel. - All staff who come into contact with children and young people are trained in safeguarding to an appropriate level as defined in the intercollegiate framework: Safeguarding Children and Young people: roles and competences for health care staff. - Appropriate information in a range of formats and support must be available to parents/children to enable them to fully participate in decisions about the care of their child including fasting in case surgery is required.